Budget Protection That Works For Training Rucks

 Durability

-The microfiber construction shows decent build quality for the price point, and the V-shaped reinforcement at the thumb junction addresses a common failure point in budget gloves.
-The silicone grip pattern covers the full palm, which holds up reasonably well through moderate use.
+The microfiber construction handles light to moderate rucking sessions without immediate wear.
+That V-shaped reinforcement at the thumb junction addresses a common failure point in budget gloves.
+The silicone grip pattern holds up through sweat and moisture.

 Comfort